 5. Use Sources To Find Sources

-Listen up, this is the best advice I have ever gotten on finding sources.
-If you can find 10 solid sources, I am going to teach you how to turn those sources into 40-50 sources in no time.
+Listen up.
+This is the best advice I have ever gotten on finding sources.
+If you can find ten trustworthy sources, I am going to teach you how to turn those sources into 40-50 sources in no time.
 Use sources to find sources!
-When you have a great paper that is on brand with the work that you are creating––use that paper’s resources section to find more sources.
-When I am doing research and I find a great paper, I go through their sources one by one looking for sources that catch my eye.
+When you have an excellent paper that is on brand with the work that you are creating––use that paper's resources section to find more sources.
+When I am doing research, and I find an excellent paper, I go through their sources one by one looking for sources that catch my eye.
 Once I find those sources, I look them up on my libraries database.
-A lot of the time we have the paper I am looking for, and when we don’t I can usually request the paper through Interlibrary Loan.
+A lot of the time we have the paper I am looking for, and when we don't, I can usually request the article through Interlibrary Loan.

-You could be searching through the resources of other people’s papers for literally hours.
+You could be searching through the resources of other people's papers for literally hours.
 Once you are done with one paper, you can go on to look at the sources of the papers you just found.
-It’s a never ending cycle really.
+It's a never-ending cycle.

 When you are doing research, there comes a time when you have done all the research that you can.
-It is important to know when to quit doing research.
-Research is great, but it can be a time suck when it comes to getting things done on your paper.
+It is essential to know when to quit doing research.
+Research is excellent, but it can be a time suck when it comes to getting things done on your paper.

-- Have An End Goal In Mind: Don’t just start doing research, you will never finish doing research if you don’t know why you are researching.
-It’s okay to do a couple of searches without direction, but after a while, you need direction so you can have a better idea of when you are done.
+- Have An End Goal In Mind: Don't just start doing research, you will never finish researching if you don't know why you are researching.
+It's okay to do a couple of searches without direction, but after a while, you need guidance so you can have a better idea of when you are done.

 I hope you found this video helpful and used it to put the words I talked about into action.